falconeta/capacitor-wifi-connect/README.md

 securePrefixConnect(options: { ssid: string; password: string; saveNetwork?: boolean; isWep?: boolean; }) => Promise<{ value: ConnectState; }>
 ```

+method attempts to connect to the nearest
+wifi network with the ssid prefix matching the ssidPrefix parameter.
+This will fail if the password doesn't match or the isWep parameter
+isn't set correctly.
+Android does not support WEP Networks.
+WARNING: saveNetwork is enabled by default on iOS and cannot be disabled due Apple's bug. (https://forums.developer.apple.com/forums/thread/700612)

 | Param         | Type                                                                                     |
 | ------------- | ---------------------------------------------------------------------------------------- |
 | **`options`** | <code>{ ssid: string; password: string; saveNetwork?: boolean; isWep?: boolean; }</code> |

 **Returns:** <code>Promise&lt;{ value: <a href="#connectstate">ConnectState</a>; }&gt;</code>

+**Since:** 1.0.0

 --------------------